- Submitting the Soft Bound Thesis

 4 Mill Lane Cambridge

-I have submitted my dissertation to the Student Registry, what happens next?
+I have submitted my thesis to the Student Registry, what happens next?

-If you submitted your dissertation yourself you will be given a document called 'Important information following the submission of your thesis' - this document is a useful reference for what happens next within your examination process.
-This form will be emailed to you if you did not submit your dissertation in person.
+If you submitted your thesis yourself you will be given a document called 'Acknowledgement of soft bound thesis" which contains useful information on what happens next within your examination process.
+This form will be emailed to you if you did not submit your thesis in person.

-The Student Registry updates your CamSIS record and then sends your dissertation to the appropriate Degree Committee, who arrange the oral examination (viva voce).
+The Student Registry updates your CamSIS record and then sends your thesis to the appropriate Degree Committee, who arrange the oral examination (viva voce).
 If you have not heard from the Degree Committee within six weeks of submitting your dissertation, do contact them.
-Any questions with regard to your dissertation at this stage should be directed to the Degree Committee.
+Any questions with regard to your thesis at this stage should be directed to the Degree Committee.